+Federal judge rules against Indiana's Medicaid provider in disability services dispute

-Federal judge rules against Indiana Medicaid agency in disability services dispute
+Federal judge rules against Indiana’s Medicaid provider in disability services dispute

 INDIANAPOLIS (WISH) — A federal judge on Tuesday said the state’s Medicaid agency likely violated federal law when it forced families of medically complex children off the attendant care program.